joordan/file-tree-notes/README.md

    - Windows/Linux: `Ctrl+Alt+N`
    - Mac: `Cmd+Alt+N`

 The extension will automatically focus the appropriate view when opening a note.
-You can configure whether notes open in the full editor view (default) or in a split view by changing the `fileNotes.openInSplitView` setting.
+You can quickly toggle whether notes open in the full editor view (default) or in a split view using the "File Tree Notes: Toggle Split View" command from the command palette.
+You can also configure this by changing the `fileTreeNotes.openInSplitView` setting.

 ## Using with GitHub Copilot 🤖